P. N. Haksar

 Parmeshwar Narayan Haksar (4 September 1913 – 25 November 1998) was an Indian bureaucrat and diplomat, best known for his two-year stint as Prime Minister Indira Gandhi's principal secretary (1971–73).
-In that role, Haksar was the chief strategist and policy adviser behind his inexperienced prime minister's rise to near-absolute power in the mid-1970s.
+In that role, Haksar was the chief strategist and policy adviser behind Gandhi's early years and her establishment of strong authority in the 1970s.
 After this he was appointed deputy chairman of the Planning Commission and then the first-ever chancellor of New Delhi's Jawaharlal Nehru University.

 An advocate of centralisation and socialism, he was a Kashmiri Pandit who became Gandhi's closest confidant in her inner coterie of bureaucrats, the so-called "Kashmiri mafia".
-Prior to this, Haksar was a diplomat of the Indian Foreign Service, who served as India's ambassador to Austria and Nigeria.
+Before this, Haksar was a diplomat of the Indian Foreign Service, who served as India's ambassador to Austria and Nigeria.

 Personal life

-Haksar was born in 1913, Gujranwala (now in Pakistan) in a Kashmiri Pandit family.
-He studied Sanskrit at home and obtained an M.Sc. from University of Allahabad, Uttar Pradesh.
-He went on to study in the London School of Economics.
-Critics say he was far too close to Soviet ideology.
-As a student of Allahabad university, he was a resident of Mayo Hall and made frequent visits to the Anand Bhawan, the house of Motilal Nehru.
-Parmeshwar was a voracious reader of art history and also a connoisseur of paintings.
-During his interlude in London as a student, he was influenced by Fabian socialism and later become associated with Marxists.
+Haksar was born in 1913, in Gujranwala (now in Pakistan) in a Kashmiri Pandit family.
+He studied Sanskrit at home and obtained an M.Sc. from the University of Allahabad, Uttar Pradesh.
+He went on to study at the London School of Economics.
+Some critics observed a perceived alignment with Soviet ideology.
+As a student of Allahabad University, he was a resident of Mayo Hall and made frequent visits to the Anand Bhawan, the house of Motilal Nehru.
+Parmeshwar was a voracious reader of art history and connoisseur of paintings.
+During his interlude in London as a student, he was influenced by Fabian socialism and later became associated with Marxists.